Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Illustrative examples

+{{{{In order to illustrate the results for the approximation-error-free system}} (Theorem \ref{thm_ilc1} and Theorem \ref{thm_ilc2}), we present the following numerical example.}} Consider the problem of tracking the following reference using (\ref{eqn:i-type-ilc}).

-Fig. \ref{ILC1} shows the trajectory evolution versus iteration for the I-type ILC with a forgetting factor $\beta=0.5$.
+Fig. \ref{ILC1} shows the trajectory evolution versus iteration for the approximation-error-free system with a forgetting factor $\beta=0.5$.
 It clearly verifies that the trajectory ($z_k$) will converge to a fixed trajectory, but the trajectory has a gap with the tracking reference.
-Fig. \ref{ILC2} demonstrates the evolution for the I-type ILC without the forgetting factor $\beta$.
+Fig. \ref{ILC2} demonstrates the evolution for the approximation-error-free system without the forgetting factor $\beta$.
 It is shown that the trajectory will converge to the reference ultimately, thus ``perfect tracking'' achieved.
-Meanwhile, it proves the result of Theorem \ref{thm_ilc2}.
+Meanwhile, it {illustrates} the result of Theorem \ref{thm_ilc2}. {{It also suggests that there exists a tradeoff between convergence rate and tracking {{error}}.}}